ACCBDD/complicated_bees/README.md

 # Complicated Bees
-A bee genetic mod inspired by forestry bees for modern versions of minecraft
+A bee genetic mod inspired by forestry bees for modern versions of minecraft.

+For datapack and resourcepack stuff, please check the [Wiki](https://github.com/ACCBDD/complicated_bees/wiki)

 Planned features:
 * data-driven species